Articles related to babylonian captivity

 Also known as: The Babylon Captivity (a reference to the forced detention of Jews in Babylonia c.
 598 B.C.E.).
 Origins of the Avignon Papacy: Philip IV of France ...

-Jerusalem Babylonian - Middle East News and Issues from About.com
+Jerusalem Babylonian - Middle East News and Issues on About.com

 Babylonians led by Nebuchadnezzar conquer Jerusalem. ...
 For many Jews, it's the beginning of the Babylonian Captivity, summed up in this verse of unknown ...